INGUBU-Innovation/OXILATE-INSURTECH-ESP/README.md

 # OXILATE-INSURTECH-ESP

 To be updated.
-This is the site for the public available results for OXILATE project.
+This is the site for the public available results for OXILATE project, for the Spanish consortium.
 It contains the contributions from SII CONCATEL and TyP, focused in insurtech use case.